-- Too much calcium for guinea pigs can lead to kidney stones, and that is why you need to regulate intake.
+- Too much calcium for guinea pigs can lead to kidney stones.
+That is why you need to regulate intake.

 Quick Facts on Dandelion Leaves

-In case you never knew some facts about dandelion, see the following:
+In case you never knew some facts about dandelions, see the following:

 - The plant can grow up to 17 inches in height.

 - There are different insect pollinators of dandelion.

 - A dandelion seed can move up to 5 miles to its ground destination.

 - During certain stages of its life cycle, a dandelion plant looks like the moon, stars, and the sun.